-Memory-intensity is not the only characteristic that determines the relative harmfulness of applications.
+Memory-intensity is not the only characteristic that determines the relative harmfulness of an application (i.e., propensity to slowdown others).
 In Figure 3, we show potential benefits of mapping memory-intensive applications with significantly different row-buffer localities onto separate channels.
 In the example, Application A accesses the same row, Row 5, repeatedly and hence has much higher row-buffer locality than Application B, whose accesses are to different rows, incurring many row misses.